rodney-sibanda/North-Carolina-Births-Analysis---Using-R/README.md

     - marital - Whether mother is married or not married at birth.
     - whitemom - Whether mom is white or not white.

-# Downloading and working with
+# Downloading and working with Data

 ![image](https://user-images.githubusercontent.com/126027138/221380927-e1ff6758-edd1-4725-9b0f-e78da8b5f2ca.png)